 NICU patients include premature babies--some weighing barely more than 1 pound--plus critically ill infants and those with congenital conditions that threaten their young lives.
 Our neonatology specialists provide the highest level of tertiary and quaternary support for the most complex disorders.
 Subspecialists in all medical and surgical areas are available at all times and are supported by hospital staffs with technical, laboratory and service expertise.

-At Comer Children’s Hospital, parents are able to accompany their children day and night throughout their NICU stay.
+At Comer Children’s, parents are able to accompany their children day and night throughout their stay in the Stephen NICU.
 In addition, the latest in pediatric surgery, cardiac surgery, and non-invasive cardiac procedures are offered to critically ill children on a daily basis.